 Jason was sitting at the dining table when I walked in, and his face lit up.
 I waited for him to speak.

 “I’m sorry I’ve taken your support for granted,” he said.
 “And I’m sorry I haven’t supported you as much as you have supported me.”

-I cried, relieved he understood and appreciated all that I have done for him.
+Tears welled up; I was so relieved he understood and appreciated all I have done for him.

-He nodded, walked over, and after a long embrace he whispered in my ear, “I love you.”
+He nodded, walked over, and after a long hug, he whispered, “I love you.”

 A few days later, it dawned on me: How did I expect Jason to emotionally support me as a creative person when I only just found the confidence to realize I was one?

 Our fight became a proclamation that I was an artist – a writer to the core.
 I was too embarrassed to say the word “artist,” thinking it only belonged to painters who showed in galleries.
 (Sure, it’s just another label.
 But sometimes you have to name it to comprehend it.)